TBD54566975/technical-steering-committee/rfcs/rfc-0001/README.md

 If the RFC is not accepted, the author(s) can propose it again after addressing blocking feedback.

-Accepted RFCs will be marked as "Active" and the author be assigned as the Directly Responsible Individual (DRI) for overseeing the implementation of the RFC.
+Accepted RFCs will be marked as "Active", assigned the next available RFC number, and added to the [RFCs Index](../README.md).
+The author becomes the Directly Responsible Individual (DRI) for overseeing the implementation of the RFC.
 The DRI can delegate the implementation responsibilities to another individual or team.
 The RFC DRI will work with TBD Engineering Leads to prioritize and staff the implementation.

 Every accepted RFC has an associated issue tracking its implementation in its respective repository;
 thus that associated issue can be assigned a priority via the triage process that the TBD